raygun101/MarkupKit/README.md

     @property (nonatomic) BOOL alignToBaseline;

-This markup creates a row view containing three labels, all with different font sizes:
+For example, this markup creates a row view containing three labels, all with different font sizes:

     <LMRowView alignToBaseline="true">
         <UILabel text="One" font="Helvetica 12"/>